citation-file-format/citation-file-format/index.md

   doi: 10043/zenodo.1234
 ```

-Complete the reference with the respective information, and perhaps add more references.
+Complete the work object with the respective information, and perhaps add more work objects.

 ```yaml